Adventurer13/ExpandedWoodworking/README.md

 - Raw logs are used as fuel!
 - Realistic wood colours!
 - ModSync RW and Fluffy's Mod Manager support!
-- Language localisation: English, Russian (by lex1975)
+- Language localisation: English, Russian (by lex1975 and DiamondGrace)

 ## Compatibility
 Expanded Woodworking overwrites the following vanilla definitions: